Rethink the Evaluation for Attack Strength of Backdoor Attacks in Natural Language Processing

 For each attack, we have a clean dataset and a partially poisoned dataset, then we train two models with them, respectively.
 Finally, after getting $f_{c}$ and $f_{p}$, we observe the ASR achieved by $f_{c}$ and $f_{p}$ on the poisoned test set.
 Moreover, we denote ASR achieved by $f_{c}$ and $f_{p}$ as $ASR_{c}$ and $ASR_{p}$, respectively.
 Specifically, If $\frac{ASR_{c}}{ASR_{p}} > \frac{1}{4}$, we denote it as {a significant over-estimation of attack power. }

-The results of StyAtk are shown in Table~\ref{tab1}, and the ones of SynAtk are shown Table~\ref{tab3}.
-We can see that the test sentences poisoned by existing attacks have achieved high ASR towards a clean state model $f_{c}$, demonstrating that their attack successes are irrelevant to triggers.
+The results of stealthy attacks (SynAtk and StyAtk) are shown in Table~\ref{tab1}, \ref{tab3}, and the ones of unstealthy attack (BadNet) are shown Table~\ref{unstealthy}.
+Generally, unstealthy backdoor attacks achieve low ASR when model is not triggered.
+In contrast, in most cases, stealthy backdoor attacks achieve high ASR even the model is not triggered, demonstrating that their attack successes are irrelevant to triggers.
 For example, StyAtk has already achieved over $80\%$ ASR to clean state models, which implies that the attack power of StyAtk does not rely on the `backdoor-trigger' paradigm.
 Thus directly using ASR may significantly exaggerate its attack power regarding it as a backdoor attack.